Armen Garo: World War I

 During the autumn of 1914, a month and a half before the beginning hostilities, Garo went to the Caucasus on a special mission given after the Armenian congress at Erzurum, and joined the committee which had been appointed by the Armenian National Council of the Caucasus to organize the Armenian volunteer units.
-In November 1914, he accompanied the second battalion of the Armenian volunteers as the representative of the executive committee of Tiflis.
+In November 1914, he accompanied the 2nd Armenian Volunteer Battalion as the representative of the executive committee of Tiflis.